Publication Fee

 Plagiarism

 Plagiarism is copying the author’s (self-plagiarism) or someone else’s ideas, works, and words without proper acknowledgement, credit or permission of the original author and source.
-The Palawan Scientist uses a plagiarism checker to identify the originality of the submitted manuscript.
+The Palawan Scientist uses a plagiarism checker to evaluate the originality of the submitted manuscript.
 Authors should strictly refrain from plagiarism and follow the ethical standard of the research community.

 All manuscripts submitted to The Palawan Scientist shall undergo plagiarism check, if plagiarism is detected, authors will be advised to rewrite/rephrase the plagiarized portion before the publication process begins.